imarc/handbook/strategy.markdown

 :	Locate, contact and talk to the *actual users* of the site or application, conducting contextual, unbiased interviews.

 Deliverables
-:	The results are summarized for the client in the [Discovery Report](#discoveryreport).
+:	The results are summarized for the client in the [Discovery Report][].
 Occasionally, a dedicated findings report is created for this component.

 Time Req
 :	30 hours for 6 users interviews and inclusion in Discovery Report